What are the importance for Design for Manufacturing and Design for Assembly

 Design for Manufacturing and Design for Assembly

 Design for Manufacturing and Design for Assembly are two closely-associated terms in the manufacturing space.
-Design for Manufacturing (DFM) refers to the optimization of product design for the specific manufacturing process involved in its production.
-Design for Assembly (DFA or DFMA) is optimizing the design of your part to meet the requirements of both its production and assembly.
+DFM(Design for Manufacturing) refers to the optimization of product design for the specific manufacturing process involved in its production.
+DFA or DFMA (Design for Assembly) is optimizing the design of your part to meet the requirements of both its production and assembly.

 DFM and DFMA are critical faucets of product development, offering businesses a means of doing away with about 50 percent of manufacturing cost and makes production significantly easier and faster without compromising on the quality of the ensuing product.